Supersymmetric Quantum Mechanics, multiphoton algebras and coherent states

 Later on, another authors generalized the idea raised by Mielnik in several ways, thus generating new solvable Hamiltonians through the factorization method.
-This led to identify an equivalent method called supersymmetric quantum mechanics (SUSY QM), by means of which the SUSY partner Hamiltonians are generated.
-These SUSY partner Hamiltonians have spectra slightly different from the initial one, but sharing an isoespectral part.
-Among the vast literature that exists about SUSY QM we recommend \cite{Cooper1995,Junker1996,bagchi2000,Mielnik2004,Fernandez2010,Fernandez2019,Junker1998,Nico2004,Alonso2008,Gangopadhyaya2018,Andrianov2007,Andrianov2012}.
+Shortly after, it was discovered its connection with SUSY-QM, in which a SUSY partner Hamiltonian is generated from a given initial one.
+These SUSY partner Hamiltonians have spectra slightly different from the initial one, but sharing an isospectral part.
+Among the vast literature that exists about SUSY-QM we recommend \cite{Cooper1995,Junker1996,bagchi2000,Mielnik2004,Fernandez2010,Fernandez2019,Junker1998,Nico2004,Alonso2008,Gangopadhyaya2018,Andrianov2007,Andrianov2012}.

 On the other hand, the SUSY partner Hamiltonians of the harmonic oscillator besides the corresponding annihilation and creation operators, generate what nowadays are called polynomial Heisenberg algebras \cite{Veronique1999,Carballo2004}.
 It has been shown as well that the harmonic oscillator Hamiltonian, together with annihilation and creation operators that are the $m$th powers of $a$ and $a^{\dagger}$ (usually called multiphoton operators) also generate a polynomial Heisenberg algebra \cite{Celeita2016,Celeita2019}.
 In addition, if for the SUSY partners of the harmonic oscillator Hamiltonian the multiphoton annihilation and creation operators are employed, then additional polynomial Heisenberg algebras can be generated.
 Let us note that the harmonic oscillator Hamiltonian and its SUSY partners are almost the only systems for which the corresponding algebras have been explored \cite{Veronique1999,Carballo2004,Marquette2013,Marquette2014,Gómez-Ullate2014,MOrales2022}.
 Thus, it is natural to ask ourselves if it is possible to implement a similar approach for other one dimensional potentials (see e.g. \cite{Veronique2007}).
 Another natural issue is to figure out which algebras rule these systems, and their corresponding SUSY partners, if multiphoton annihilation and creation operators are used.